VanSHOE/INLPA1/Report.md

 on the performance of language models.
 It may be worth exploring other types of neural network architectures or optimization strategies to further improve the performance of these models.

-We observed that in most cases, the median perplexity was significantly lower than the mean perplexity in both the testing and training phases.
+We observed that in most cases, the median perplexity was significantly lower (around 10 as opposed to the mean which is in 100s) than the mean perplexity in both the testing and training phases.
 This suggests that the distribution of perplexities was positively skewed, with a few outliers having very high perplexities.
 The mean was therefore influenced by the outliers, leading to a higher average perplexity.
 On the other hand, the median was a more robust measure of central tendency that was less sensitive to the